MP Estate Planning UK

 Exemption/ReliefDescriptionBenefit

-Understanding and utilising these exemptions and reliefs can make a significant difference in the amount of inheritance tax payable.
-It’s advisable to consult with a professional to ensure you’re taking full advantage of the available reliefs.
+Understanding and utilising these exemptions and reliefs can make a dramatic difference in the amount of inheritance tax payable.
+For example, a couple with a home worth £400,000 and other assets of £200,000 could pass their entire estate to their children with significantly reduced IHT using the combined NRB and RNRB.
+Without proper planning, the same estate could face a significant tax bill.
+It’s advisable to consult with a specialist to ensure you’re taking full advantage of the reliefs available to you.

 Inheritance Tax Planning